-Calculate Pearson correlation coefficient (r) between two variables.
-Measure the strength and direction of linear relationships.
+Calculate Pearson correlation coefficient (r) and R-squared between two variables.
+Includes strength interpretation table, causation warning | Calculator4U

 Calculate Pearson correlation coefficient between two data sets.